stastnan/christmas-tree/README.md

 Welcome to the Christmas Tree Decoration App!
 This fun and interactive app lets you decorate a virtual Christmas tree by dragging and dropping ornaments.
 Whether you have pets or not, the app brings a little holiday cheer to everyone!

+## Disclaimer ⚠️

+I originally thought the challenge was only for 2 days.
+When I realized my mistake, I took the opportunity to spend a bit more time making the project better and more user-friendly.
+I hope you enjoy the experience!
+Your feedback is always welcome, so please, feel free to share it. 😊 Happy New Year!

 ## Highlights

 - Drag and Drop: Effortlessly decorate your tree with various ornaments.